skullzarmy/tdc-basic/README.md

-# Taquito boilerplate
+# TDC Hodlers Dashboard

 ![Built with Taquito][logo]

-A minimal framework-agnostic setup for starting developing Tezos DApps quickly with Taquito.

-> If you are looking for the React template, please follow [this link](https://github.com/ecadlabs/taquito-react-template).
+A minimal dashboard to show stats on TezosDegenClub gaming, made using the basic Taquito template.

 ## Dependencies

 1. jQuery - for simple manipulation and traversal of HTML documents.
 2. parcel-bundler - for packaging web applications quickly.